NativeScript/docs-v7/hardware/location.md

 import geolocation = require("nativescript-geolocation");
 ```

-## Getting Information About a Location Service
+## Getting information about a location service

-NativeScript has an universal way to check if location services are turned on - the `isEnabled` method.
-The method returns a boolean value (true if the location service is enabled).
+NativeScript has a universal way to check if location services are turned on&mdash;the `isEnabled` method.
+The method returns a Boolean value (true if the location service is enabled).

 > **NOTE:** For Android, `isEnabled` checks if the location service is enabled (any accuracy level).
 For iOS, the method checks if the location service is enabled for the application in foreground or background mode.

 > **NOTE:** Keep in mind that location services do not work in emulators.
-You can test them only on a real devices.
+You can test location services only on a real devices.

-## Requesting Permissions to Use Location Services
+## Requesting permissions to use location services

 By default, the `nativescript-geolocation` plugin adds the required permissions in `AndroidManiest.xml` for Android and `Info.plist` for iOS.
-For iOS, the plugin adds two dummy string values which serve as message when the platform asks for permission to use location services.
+For iOS, the plugin adds two dummy string values which serve as te message when the platform asks for permission to use location services.
 You can edit this message later.

-After you install the plugin, you can request to use location services in the app with the following code:
+After you install the plugin, you can request to use location services in the app with the code in __Example 1__:
+>caption Example 1: <Comment: insert an SEO-friendly caption for this code example.
+If this is two or more code examples, number them and add SEO-friendly captions.>

 {% nativescript %}
 ```XML
 <Page>